Germany, Netherlands arrest 9 over an alleged plan for attacks in line with Islamic State group

 German prosecutors said the man arrested in the Netherlands belonged to the group formed by the other suspects.

 The arrests in Germany were made in various locations in North Rhine-Westphalia state, which borders the Netherlands.
-German prosecutors identified the men arrested there as Turkmen citizen Ata A., Kyrgyz national Abrorjon K., and Tajik citizens Mukhammadshujo A., Nuriddin K., Shamshud N., Said S. and Raboni Z.
+German prosecutors identified the men arrested there as Ata A., a citizen of Turkmenistan, Kyrgyzstan national Abrorjon K., and Mukhammadshujo A., Nuriddin K., Shamshud N., Said S. and Raboni Z of Tajikistan.

 Their full names weren’t released in line with German privacy rules.